Tabu Ley Rochereau: Death

-Tabu Ley Rochereau died on 30 November 2013, aged 73, at Saint-Luc hospital in Brussels, Belgium where he had been undergoing treatment for a stroke he suffered in 2008.
-He was buried on 9 December 2013 in the Cimetière Acropolic de la N'sele in Kinshasa, after receiving an official mourning ceremony at the Palais du Peuple.
+Tabu Ley died on 30 November 2013, aged 73, at Cliniques universitaires Saint-Luc in Brussels, where he had been receiving treatment for complications from a stroke suffered in 2008.
+His remains were repatriated to Kinshasa on 7 December and taken to the Palais du Peuple, where an official mourning ceremony was held in his honor.
+Relatives, political figures, fellow artists, and members of the public gathered to pay their respects.
+He was buried on 9 December at the Cimetière Acropolic de la N'sele in Kinshasa.